FLFgit/rSOIL-DE/README.md

 # General info

-The repository contains the scripts and necessary steps to implement the goals of the SOIL-DE project "Entwicklung von Indikatoren zur Bewertung der Ertragsfähigkeit, Nutzungsintensität und Vulnerabilität landwirtschaftlich genutzter Böden in Deutschland".
+The repository contains the scripts and necessary steps to implement the goals of the SOIL-DE project "Development of indicators to assess the yield capacity, utilisation intensity and vulnerability of agricultural soils in Germany".
 The steps are:

 - Developping a general worflow to utilize the Bodenübersichtskarte 1:200.000 (BÜK200, BGR)
 - Calculating soil functions and potentials to evaluate the soil